samjkennedy/reddit-client/README.md

 ## What is reddit-client?

-reddit-client is a WIP fluent API styled Java client for the Reddit API.
+reddit-client is a WIP fluent Java client for the Reddit API.
 It's intended to make using the Reddit API in your Java program as easy and readable as possible.

 ## How to use it?